truelockmc/PC-Optimus/README.md

 - you can now also create a Shortcut for PCOptimus on your Desktop with one click
 - updated required modules in setup.bat: [1.2 Release](https://github.com/truelockmc/PC-Optimus/releases/tag/1.2)

+### 1.3
+- Fixxed 404 Error with advanced Debloat Function

+### 1.4
+- Fixxed Error that you couldn`t uninstall some Bloatware because of missing rights
+- Fixxed Error that the Internetprovider is "Unknown" when using the Connection Info Feature

 ## Contributing

 Feel free to contribute to the project by submitting issues or pull requests.
 For more details, refer to the [contributing guidelines](CONTRIBUTING.md).